Global stocks advance as dollar weakness lifts oil

-NEW YORK World stocks advanced on Friday to end the week with a slight gain as a drop in the dollar helped boost slumping oil prices.
+NEW YORK (Reuters) - World stocks advanced on Friday to end the week with a slight gain as a drop in the dollar helped boost slumping oil prices.

 The dollar fell against a basket of major currencies as preliminary data on U.S. factory and services activities in June fell short of analyst forecasts, stoking doubts about U.S. economic growth for the rest of 2017.